aficiomaquinas/wp_chariot/README.md

 ## Installation

-1. Clone this repository in your WordPress project:
+1. Clone this repository *outside* of your WordPress installation.
+It does not require PHP, and by keeping it outside you can keep a single wp_chariot for all your independent WordPress installations:
 ```bash
    git clone https://github.com/aficiomaquinas/wp_chariot.git wp_chariot
    ```